effi flo

 The Bottom Line

-Recruitment automation is not a future trend — it's the present competitive advantage.
+Recruitment automation is not a future trend - it's the present competitive advantage.
+Staffing firms using automation are twice as likely to have increased revenue.
 Agencies that source, match, and engage candidates in hours instead of weeks win more placements, retain more clients, and scale without proportionally growing headcount.

 The technology is mature.
 The playbooks exist.
 The question isn't whether to automate - it's how fast you can start.